BoweyLou/SupaSupa/README.md

   - School activities (homework, reading, writing, etc.)
   - General activities (biking, cooking, movies, etc.)

+### Responsive Card System

+The application features a fully responsive card system that adapts to different screen sizes:
+- Mobile devices (up to 480px): 1 card per row with optimized sizing
+- Small tablets (481px to 768px): 2 cards per row
+- Large tablets (769px to 1024px): 3 cards per row
+- Desktop (1025px and above): 4 cards per row

+Components automatically adjust their layout, spacing, and element sizes based on the viewport, ensuring an optimal user experience across all devices.

 For detailed information about the brutalist design system, see [docs/BrutalistDesignSystem.md](docs/BrutalistDesignSystem.md).
 For a complete guide to available icons, see [docs/IconSelector.md](docs/IconSelector.md).
+For details about the responsive card system, see [docs/ResponsiveCardSystem.md](docs/ResponsiveCardSystem.md).

 For detailed schema information, see [docs/database_schema.md](docs/database_schema.md).
 For information about the enhanced award system, see [docs/Features/EnhancedAwardSystem.md](docs/Features/EnhancedAwardSystem.md).